 So, how do you find the perfect brick?
 And what can you do to ensure the quality of the bricks you are using for your construction?

 In this blog, I’ll be discussing what you need to check when it comes to ensuring the quality of your bricks.

-So, here goes.
-Here are a few tests that can be done even on site to check the quality of red bricks:
+A few tests that can be done even on-site to check the quality of red bricks:

 Uniform colour, size, and shape